 Danang Beach, Da Nang

 This stunning stretch of beach is huge and was a central fighting area during the Vietnam war.
-Today, Danang Beach surrounded by notable mountains and is lined with palm trees, coral reefs, and beach resorts that attracts travelers year-round.
+Today, Danang Beach surrounded by notable mountains and is lined with palm trees, coral reefs, and beach resorts that attract travelers year-round.
 It’s also a great place for water activities such as diving, surfing, scuba diving, swimming, and sunbathing.

 Where to Stay: List of Best Hotels and Resorts in Da Nang

 An Bang Beach, Hoi An

 If you’re trying to find a less busy beach and spend your days relaxing, An Bang Beach is just for you.
 You can spend your days sunbathing or sunbathing or you can frequent the bars and restaurants to enjoy the local and international cuisine.
 An Bang Beach also offers water activities like surfing, paddle-boarding, scuba diving, and swimming.

 How to get there: From the center of Hoi An, travelers can take a 4km ride via taxi or motorbike.